 Following the above principles for your next project management status report will prevent you from having to speak LOUDLY to your native executives.
 Understanding their language will allow you to communicate effectively and run your projects more smoothly.

 One word all executives understand is Return on Investment.
-Try ProjectManager.com FREE for 30 days and let them know the return on your investment.
-You pay NOTHING for a full featured version of ProjectManager.com for 30 days which will allow you to organize your work, share project plans, manage teams online, and track progress daily.
-This type of investment will make sense to them no matter which language they speak.
+Try ProjectManager.com free for 30 days to organize your work, share project plans, manage teams online, and track progress daily.
+Invest in the right tools for your team.